stagvant/ERDBG/README.md

 wisely as there are some serious bugs if you teleport from the very start of the game.

 Also do not fast travel to catacombs because you will get trapped if an area boss exists.

-A very good example is the Divine Tower of West Altus which shares the no travel flag from a nearby catacomb area boss.

 ## Requirements